Creating Event Broker Services

 • The secure protocols and ports for Solace Messaging, Solace Web Messaging, AMQP, MQTT, and REST are all enabled.

 • Plain text for all non-secure ports is disabled, while all secure ports are enabled.
-For more information about editing the ports after service creation time, see Changing the Port Configuration for an Event Broker Service.
+For more information about editing the ports after service creation time, see Changing the Port Configuration for Event Broker Services.

 • Plain text is disabled for the SEMP (Solace Element Management Protocol version 2) port.
 This is the recommended setting but can be changed.
 For more information, see Enabling SEMP Over the Message Bus.